 "Dear World, I am leaving because I am bored.
 I feel I have lived long enough.
 I am leaving you with your worries in this sweet cesspool.
-Good luck."Thanks George, for swimming however long you deigned to in our cesspool.
-With that warm dark cultured tone in your voice, at once comforting and threatening, you made us secure as well as creeped, you made the room seem fraught with possible greatness, your characters were the type to become exhilarated, roused from their wit and gin-soaked ennui at the thought of a fight or a scandal.
+Good luck."Thanks George, for swimming (for however long you deigned to) in our cesspool.
+With that warm dark cultured tone in your voice, at once comforting and threatening, you made us secure as well as nervous; you made the room seem fraught with possible greatness, your characters were the type to become exhilarated, roused from their wit and gin-soaked ennui at the thought of a fight or a scandal.
 As a kid I was bored and uncomfortable by Rebecca until your Jack Favell shows up.
-Then there you are, first just a voice, one conspiratorial with the chilly Ms. Danvers to the point of calling her Danny, the next minute bounding through a window to greet the stressed new Mrs. De Winter.
-We learn you were not just Rebecca's cousin but her lover, and while none of her supposedly scandalous deeds could be mentioned since it was the age of the nervous censor, plenty was implied through the code's symbolic registry.
+You're just a conspiratorial voice at first, chummy with the chilly Ms. Danvers; the next minute bounding through a window to greet the stressed new Mrs. De Winter.
+We learn you were not just Rebecca's cousin but her lover, and while none of her supposedly scandalous deeds could be mentioned since it was the age of the nervous censor, plenty was implied through the code's symbolic registry and every timbre in your delicate yet manly voice.
 Did you catch her in a lesbian tryst with Danni and blackmail your way into an incestuous threesome?
 Were you the one who debauched Rebecca initially?
-Against her will at first, at some ancestral summer place when the adults were all out on sail?
-We never know, but that's what makes an aesthete and aesthete, he shows you just the tip of his depravity, and that may be more or less all there is of it, how could we know?
-Under the mantle of the code, homosexuality was the sign of a depraved mind.
-So gayness went part and parcel with a litany of evils.
-A gay person by definition was abnormal; he also had orgies, killed hired girls during laudanum blackouts, and smoked pot with jazzbos up in Harlem --in for a penny in for a pound.
+Against her will, at first, at some ancestral summer place when the adults were all out on sail?
+We never know, but that's what makes an aesthete an aesthete: he shows you just the tip of his depravity, and that may be more or less all there is of it.
+We just don't ever know.

-In true aesthete form Waldo loves a beautiful, cold, young creature but in a way that's beyond the grotesque fumblings of the earthbound mortals in unconscious thrall to their boiling reproductive gene pools.
+"In true aesthete form Waldo loves a beautiful, intelligent young creature but in a way that's beyond the grotesque fumbling of the earthbound mortals in unconscious thrall to their boiling reproductive gene pools.
 His, my dear Dana Andrews, is a life of the mind!
 Of the spirit!
-Of art and beauty and truth and poetry, but when we aesthetes see our muses stoop to breed, well we lose our minds!
+Of art and beauty and truth and poetry, but when we aesthetes see our muses stoop to breed or date an inferior subject, or worse throw us over for another effete aesthete, well we lose our continental minds worse than if we were just an ordinary jealous suitor!
 It's happened to me personally not once, not twice, but thrice!
 Ladies, you know your names!
+Call me! ."

 "Hitchcock’s Rope was scripted by gay playwright Arthur Laurents from a 1929 play by Patrick Hamilton.
 In his memoir Original Story By (2000) Laurents discusses how the screenplay was to go.
 “The three main characters in Rope are homosexual.
 Brandon and Phillip are lovers who carry the Nietzschean philosophy learned from their former prep school teacher, Rupert, to its outer limit: a murder committed to prove superiority.
 Rupert is a good friend and probably an ex-lover of Brandon’s; his is the most interesting role.”
 In fact, Rupert seems based on Wilde, and it’s clear he has played (if inadvertently) Des Esseintes and Lord Henry Wotton to these two impressionable youths.
 Made three years after Lewin’s film, Rope is essentially Hitchcock’s Dorian Gray.
 The screenplay calls Rupert “distinguished in appearance, manner and thought”, and stresses his dandyish aspect: “He is completely self-possessed and elegantly detached.
 His manners are beautiful, his speech is eloquent and his tongue can be sharp.”
 Of course, as a Wildean figure, he also has a sinister aspect: “[Y]ou cannot really be sure whether he means the extreme ideas he propounds or whether he is joking.
 Just as you cannot be sure whether Rupert is essentially good or essentially evil.”